 To change your import settings

+If you don't want that data imported, click Ignore so the entire column is ignored and not imported.
 If you accidentally select Ignore, just click Import this column to bring you back to the mapping settings.

 Reviewing your import selections

 When all your fields are mapped, you can review your import settings and your field mapping parameters.

 - In Import your data, review all the fields that you are mapping and example values from your CSV file.

 - If something is incorrect, return to Mapping settings to make a change.

 If, for whatever reason, you need to return to a previous import, then you can choose which import you'd like to revert to.

 - On the Sell sidebar, click Settings > Data > Import.

 - Under Import History, you'll see a list of your completed imports by date.